UniExeterRSE/train-the-trainer/_episodes/06_delivery.md

 title: Live Coding
 order: 6
 session: 2
-length: 40
+length: 45
 toc: true
 ---

 We strongly recommend delivering material to beginners by "live coding".
 Live coding is where the workshop lead has their screen projected to the learners and works through the lesson typing in the code, explaining it as they go.
 However, the instructor is not live coding in a vacuum.
-Importantly, learners are strongly encouraged to “code-along” with the instructor.
+Importantly, learners are strongly encouraged to "code-along" with the instructor.

-> #### Group Activity
+> **Group Activity**
 >
 > List some advantages and challenges of participatory live coding from both a learner’s and an instructor’s point of view.
+>

-Live coding providing learners with continuous opportunities for practice (every time they type in a line of code) and continuous feedback (their code either works or fails with an error message).
+Live coding provides learners with continuous opportunities for practice (every time they type in a line of code) and continuous feedback (their code either works or fails with an error message).
 It is important to keep in mind, however, that feedback is not helpful if you cannot understand it.
 Many error messages are obscure and not written with novices in mind.
 However, these errors, present oppotunities for learning if they are explained carefully.

 #### Some advantages are: